Venus Class LKS2

 Music

-KS2 will embark on a term of recorder lessons.
+KS2 will continue their recorder lessons.
 They will be taught by Inspiring Music for the next 12 weeks.
 They will learn to play, create and experiment with the instruments tone, volume and pitch.
 They will look at notation in many forms and learn to play the recording as an individual and an ensemble.

 RE